-We had always been opted in for variable interest rate.
+We had always opted in for a variable interest rate.
 Variable interest rate gives us the flexibility to refinance the property with only 3 months of interest as a penalty.

 Bonus is that variable rate historically has been performing better than a fixed rate.

 Fixed interest rate, on the other hand, is a huge commitment.
 Typically, if you break a fixed interest rate mortgage before the term for whatever reason, the penalty is the rate differential between the posted fixed rate at the bank and what you’re paying.
 Obviously, this is just a guide.

 Anyway, what does that mean?
 It usually means 10s of thousands of penalty triggered.

 In 2011, I bought a Toronto townhouse.
 At the time, it was the largest mortgage I’d signed up for.

 The bank offered prime minus 0.8% (those good old days) variable interest rate and 3.29% fixed mortgage rate.

 I immediately opted for variable interest rate.
 Low payment, no brainer.